Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights

-The Detroit Lions (0-5) are 3.5-point underdogs as they aim to halt their five-game losing streak in a matchup against the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
-The over/under is 47.5 in this matchup.
+The Detroit Lions (0-5) bring a five-game losing streak into a matchup with the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
+Cincinnati is a 3.5-point favorite in the contest.
+A 47.5-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.